-Visit the project website which will be further developed over the coming months.
-This will include a concept note and short commissioned contributions on a range of theoretical and empirical aspects of migrants and systemic resilience in food, health, and care sectors around the world, including associated global supply chains.
+Visit the newly launched project website .
+Over time this will include a concept note and short commissioned contributions on a range of theoretical and empirical aspects of migrants and systemic resilience in food, health, and care sectors around the world, including associated global supply chains.

 Watch the recent MPC Webinar: From ‘low-skilled’ migrants to ‘key workers’: Rethinking migrants’ skills and labour immigration policies